yorkshire-pudding/icon/README.txt

 -----------

-This module is a Google Summer of Code project that adds a central system for icons in Drupal, which will help improve the usability.
+This module is a Google Summer of Code project that adds a central system for icons in Drupal, which will help improve the usability of the admin pages.
 In a way similar to themes or modules, it allow users to install icon sets and choose which icons to use for their themes.

 By taking advantage of this module, developers may use icons in their modules in an easy and coherent way, without reinventing the wheel.